digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-model.rst

    If the choices have been added correctly, the DARs should update with the new choices in the TransferOffer template.

    .. image:: images/terminal-gradlew-daml-assemble.png
+      :alt: Daml model assemble success

-You have implemented the new RejectedTransferOffer template and RejectWithReason choice in Model.daml.
+You have implemented the new ``RejectedTransferOffer`` template and ``RejectWithReason`` choice in ``Model.daml``.
 This extension allows users greater control over their transfer offers.
 The next step integrates the new choices into the backend API to interact with the Daml ledger.